AP Score to GPA Calculator

 3. Assess College Credit Eligibility: A score of 4 is generally considered "Eligible" for college credit at most institutions, specifically "Many colleges grant credit — verify with your school."

-The final result for an AP score of 4 is a GPA Equivalent of 3.7, indicating eligibility for college credit and strong qualification for university-level work.
+The final results for an AP score of 4 are a GPA Equivalent of 3.7, indicating eligibility for college credit, strong qualification for university-level work, and potential tuition savings of $4,500.

 💡 For those aiming for medical school, understanding other standardized test scores is vital.
 Our MCAT Score Percentile Calculator offers insights into competitive performance.